peterhcharlton/ppg-beats/docs/toolbox/getting_started.md

 ## Downloading the toolbox

-To download the toolbox, either (i) manually download it, or (ii) install it automatically in Matlab:
+To download the toolbox, either (i) manually download it, or (ii) install it automatically in Matlab. _Please bear in mind the [Matlab requirements](#matlab-requirements) detailed below._

 ### (i) Manual download